Warehouse Conveyor Systems 101: Types, Uses, and Frequently Asked Questions

 Types of Materials Used in Warehouse Conveyor Belts

-- PVC belts: PVC belts are resistant to chemicals, oils and greases, making them suitable for handling food products.
-However, they might not handle heavy loads as effectively as rubber belts.
+- PVC belts: PVC belts are resistant to chemicals, oils, and greases, which makes them a solid choice for handling food products.
+However, they don’t always perform as well as rubber belts when it comes to carrying heavier loads.

-- Fabric belts: Lightweight and flexible, fabric belts are perfect for food processing or packaging applications but lack the strength and durability required for heavy-duty tasks.
+- Fabric belts: Lightweight and flexible, fabric belts work well for food processing and packaging applications.
+The trade-off is that they don’t offer the strength or durability needed for more demanding, heavy-duty operations.

-- Steel or metal belts: Stainless steel conveyor belts come in various types, including mesh, chain rod, balanced weave and flat wire.
-They excel in high-temperature environments and offer unmatched durability.
+- Steel or metal belts: Stainless steel conveyor belts come in several types, including mesh, chain rod, balanced weave, and flat wire.
+They’re built to handle high-temperature environments and are known for their exceptional durability.

-- Modular plastic belts: Known for their flexibility and easy maintenance, especially in warehouses that handle pharmaceutical products, have lower load capacities compared to metal conveyor belts.
+- Modular plastic belts: Modular plastic belts are valued for their flexibility and easy maintenance, especially in pharmaceutical warehouse environments.
+However, they typically have lower load capacities compared to metal conveyor belts.

 - Wire mesh belts: Wire mesh belts, which provide optimal airflow and durability, are ideal for drying processes and cold chain logistics that require consistent air circulation for temperature control.
 However, their open design doesn’t suit handling small parts that could slip through the gaps.